How to Become Fit, Focused, and Have More Joy – Spend Some Time at Ayurveda Health Retreat

 Directions

-Finely cube 3 carrots and 1-2 celery stalks and saute in a skillet with the fresh ginger.
-When the mixture is golden brown, blend it with a little water.
+Finely cube three carrots and 1-2 celery stalks and saute in a skillet with the fresh ginger.
+When the mixture is golden brown, blend it with a bit of water.

-In a pot add the remaining carrots, celery, and sweet potato. all cubed to a similar size.
+Add the remaining carrots, celery, and sweet potato in a pot, cubed to a similar size.
 Cover with water and add the blended mixture.
 Add basil, Italian seasoning, bay leaf, salt, and pepper.
 Cook until the vegetables are soft.
 Add nutritional yeast and optional Braggs.
 Garnish with fresh parsley.

 Beet Salad (serves 4)